bbeaupain/bbeaupain.github.io/_posts/2023-12-09-aisilicon-launch.md

 author: Blake Beaupain
 ---

-For nearly two years now, I have been working on my side project and startup, [AiSilicon](https://aisilicon.com), which is a platform-as-a-service that makes GPU compute easy to use and affordable.
+For nearly two years now, I have been working pretty hard to build my side-project and startup, [AiSilicon](https://aisilicon.com), which is a platform-as-a-service that makes GPU compute easy to use and affordable.
 I'm proud to announce that it has finally launched!

 ![AiSilicon]({{ '/assets/img/aisilicon.png' | relative_url }}){: .mx-auto.d-block width="100%"}